-With many readers no doubt travelling with young kids, a common question asked is ‘what are the best airlines to travel on with kids, especially within frequent flyer programs?’
+With many readers soon to again travel with young kids as travel restrictions begin to ease, a common question asked is ‘what are the best airlines to travel on with kids, especially within frequent flyer programs?’

 To be straight-up – no airline has actually created a separate frequent flyer program for kids or offered discounted points redemptions.
 With the exception of infants under 2 years old, kids generally need the same number of points as adults to fly, especially in premium classes.

 However, many top-level carriers do have a ‘fun’ program for kids that give them various items to help their journeys go smoother.
 Qantas is one of them, with ‘The Joey Club’ launched in May 2015.
 Virgin Australia also has its own offering with the ‘High Flyer Passport’.

 So what does membership to The Joey Club get your child?
 Firstly, they get their own novelty passport for new QFF members aged 3-11 years old.
 There are also dedicated kids meals in the lounges as well as an expansive collection of kids movies and TV on the in-flight entertainment (IFE) systems, but you’d get that for your child travellers regardless of whether you have signed up for the Joey Club or not.

 All kids travelling on domestic and international flights are welcomed onboard with a kit.
 On selected international flights, young travellers will also be offered Qantas’ Joey Club socks featuring Matilda the kangaroo.